GloriaKinyanjui/HydroConnect/docs/DESCRIPTION.md

 3. Automated Conservation Suggestions: The system suggests actionable measures, such as staggered water distribution or rainwater harvesting, to optimize water use during high-demand periods.
 4. Sustainability and Climate Impact Tracking: HydroConnect generates reports that show the impact of water conservation efforts, aligning with global sustainability goals.

 What sets HydroConnect apart from existing solutions is its accessibility and user-centric design.
 We aim to provide a platform that is easily accessible to communities with limited digital literacy, ensuring that even those without smartphones can receive important alerts through SMS.
 The system is designed to work both in high-connectivity urban areas and low-connectivity rural environments.
-We also partner with local water management bodies to ensure seamless integration with existing infrastructure.
+We also intend to partner with local water management bodies to ensure seamless integration with existing infrastructure.

-Additionally, HydroConnect leverages IBM Watson Assistant to provide a conversational AI interface, allowing users to interact with the platform in multiple languages, including Swahili, making it more inclusive.
+Additionally, HydroConnect leverages IBM Watson Assistant to provide a conversational AI interface, allowing users to interact with the platform in multiple African languages, including Swahili, making it more inclusive.
 Whether it's asking about water availability or understanding usage patterns, users can communicate with the system in natural language, receiving guidance and updates in a user-friendly manner.

 [Project website](https://www.behance.net/gallery/206582655/HydroConnect)